matee-safi/Math-magicians/README.md

 ### Key Features <a name="key-features"></a>

- - You get a react image that spins infinitely
+ - A simple calculator that doesn't work

 <p align="right">(<a href="#readme-top">back to top</a>)</p>